 As is true for many other specialties, competition for a position in a dermatology residency program is very high.
-However, with sufficient motivation, most students who really want to enter dermatology can achieve end up achieving their goal.
-Here are some steps things that one can take do to enhance this possibility.
+However, with sufficient motivation, most students who really want to enter dermatology can achieve their goal.
+Here are some steps that can be taken to enhance this possibility.

 You will need to take the dermatology clinical elective early in your fourth year.
 We give priority for this elective to students who are considering a career in dermatology.
-Here too, email Laurel Sorensen as early in your third year as possible.
-Where feasible, we also recommend it is also desirable that you take a second, different, dermatology elective, as well.
-That can be completed within our department or at a different medical school.
-Which other electives you take is not critically important.
-However, areas like plastic surgery, infectious diseases, rheumatology and allergy/immunology , will prove useful to you later in your career.
+Email Christina Roland as early in your third year as possible.

 Get to know as many dermatology faculty members as you can during your elective(s).
 Since all applicants look similarly good “on paper”, students with engaging personalities and who are well known have a real edge.

 Try to find one or more projects that can lead to publication.
 Keep in mind that several small, doable projects are usually better than one large project that might not be completed by the time of your application.